aerugo/staten.ai-app-registry/README.md

 ]
 ```

-When the MCP is installed, Fleur will automatically replace these variables with their corresponding values from the user's configuration.
+When the MCP is installed, Staten will automatically replace these variables with their corresponding values from the user's configuration.

 #### Environment Variable Features